frederic-perez/AmE-dictionary/data/dictionary.md

 __seep__ _v_ :nine::m: (seeped, seeping) (of a liquid) Flow or leak slowly through porous material or small holes. _Water began to seep through the soles of his boots._ _Their blood was seeped into the soil of my continent._ _Blood seeped out of their pores._ _Sweat seeped down his back._ _Syn_ oze, trickle, exude, drip
 __seepage__ _n_ :two::mega::hammer:
 __seer__ _n_
 __seersucker__ _n_ :five: Seersucker is a thin, puckered, all-cotton fabric, commonly striped or chequered, used to make clothing for spring and summer wear.
-The word came into English from Persian, and originates from the words sheer and shakar, literally meaning "milk and sugar," probably from the resemblance of its smooth and rough stripes to the smooth texture of milk and the bumpy texture of sugar. _Seersucker coat._
+The word came into English from Persian, and originates from the words sheer and shakar, literally meaning “milk and sugar,” probably from the resemblance of its smooth and rough stripes to the smooth texture of milk and the bumpy texture of sugar. _Seersucker coat._
 __seesaw<sup>1</sup>__ _n_ :three::hammer: _Playing on a swing or seesaw._
 __seesaw<sup>2</sup>__ _v_
 __seethe__ _v_ :nine::m::dart: (seethes, seethed, seething) If a liquid seethes, it is boiling, but if it’s a person who’s seething, watch out!
 He or she is really angry! _Pujols was left seething._